 Turrón & Polverones.

 For most Spaniards turron is a quintessential Christmas treat and appears in all shapes and textures, all flavours and most always in abundance.
-There are many variations, but some key ones are turron duro, a hard nougat, made from almonds and sometimes covered with a white paper-thin layer of egg white for a lovely texture and a great crunch.
+There are many variations, but some key ones are turron blando.
+This soft, creamy almond nougat with honey is typically enjoyed in Spain during the Holiday season.
+It deliciously soft and almondy, and goes well with coffee after a meal.
 There is also turrón de chocolate, also with almonds, which the kids will tend to go for first.
 Of course, we cannot forget about the crumbly goodness of polvorones, cookies wrapped in traditional packaging and so utterly yummy, we could eat these all year long, never mind just at Christmas time!

 For a country that is so understandably proud of its cuisine, Christmas is a time to show off the very best ingredients the country has to offer.